Sarah Lozanova

 Some local ordinances will require a security fence around the solar array, increasing the cost, labor, and materials needed to complete the project.
 Also, plan accordingly for the fence to prevent it from shading the panels or to make it difficult to mow around the photovoltaic solar panels and perform maintenance.

-Reduce rapid shutdown requirements: The 2017 National Electrical Code has requirements that dictate when rapid shutdown on each panel is required to reduce the shock potential to first responders.
-Typically, ground mount systems do not need to meet the same rapid shutdown requirements, but interpretation of the laws can vary by region, the layout of the ground mount, and the location of the balance of system.
+Reduce rapid shutdown requirements: The National Electrical Code (NEC) dictates when rapid shutdown on each panel is required to reduce the shock potential to first responders.
+Typically, ground mount solar systems do not need to meet the same rapid shutdown requirements, but the interpretation of the laws can vary by region, the layout of the ground mount, and the location of the balance of system.

-Additional cost: Often, ground-mounted systems have a higher upfront cost.
-This is because of the additional racking, permitting and installation costs.
+Additional cost: Often, ground mounted solar systems have a higher upfront cost.
+This is because of the additional racking, permitting, and installation costs.
 Digging holes can require special equipment and even meeting engineering requirements to determine maximum wind loads and soil types.
 In some cases, the racking system does provide an additional benefit, though, like a solar carport.

-Takes up yard space: Typically, ground-mounted systems occupy more space than mounting the solar PV modules on the roof unless the installer incorporates it with a useful structure, like a trellis.
+Takes up yard space: Typically, ground mounted solar panels occupy more space than solar PV modules mounted on the roof unless the installer incorporates them with a useful structure, like a trellis or solar carport.

-Vegetation control: To prevent shading of the solar panels, it is still critical to control vegetation.
+Vegetation control: To prevent shading of the solar panels, it is still critical to control vegetation for ground mounted solar.
 For example, it is not recommended to plant trees or allow tall vegetation on the south side of the solar panels because this will decrease solar energy production.
 Even tall grass can hinder total system output.

 Solar companies can provide critical information to help solar shoppers make informed decisions.
 Explaining the pros and cons of ground mounts and determining if your client will benefit from this mounting option is critical.